Supporting Your Plant Medicine Integration

 From an early age, childhood trauma left me feeling disconnected from my body, my creativity, and parts of myself I would spend many years trying to rediscover.
 Beneath the surface, there was always a deeper question moving through me: Who am I, really?

 That question eventually carried me far beyond the world I knew growing up as a first-generation American in California.
 In 2012, following a strong inner pull I couldn't fully explain, I traveled to Brazil, where I first encountered plant medicines.
-Something profound opened in me there not as a sudden arrival, but as the beginning of a long process of remembering, unraveling, and reconnecting.
+Something profound opened in me there—not as a sudden arrival, but as the beginning of a long process of remembering, unraveling, and reconnecting.

-Over the next thirteen years, I spent time learning from diverse indigenous traditions and ceremonial spaces throughout Mexico, Peru, Ecuador, Colombia, Brazil, and the Andes.
+Over the next fourteen years, I spent time learning from diverse Indigenous traditions and ceremonial spaces throughout Mexico, Peru, Ecuador, Colombia, Brazil, and the Andes.
 My path included a year-long apprenticeship diet with Shipibo healers in the Peruvian Amazon, work with Colombian taitas and yagé traditions, time with Qero paqos in the Andes, and years of pilgrimage alongside the Wixarika people of Mexico, among other teachers and communities across the Americas.

 Show Less ↑